 If you do not meet the criteria above you cannot use Form ST-18B, and you must change your business registration to include a quarterly/monthly Sales Tax filing.

-You may report and pay any Use Tax due for purchases made in 2016 when filing your 2016 New Jersey Resident Income Tax Return
+You may report and pay any Use Tax due for purchases made during the tax year when filing your New Jersey Resident Income Tax Return

 (Form NJ-1040).
-Please keep receipts to document your purchase or, if you don’t know the exact amount of your purchase, use Worksheet H found in the NJ-1040 instructions.
+Keep receipts to document your purchase.
+If you don’t know the exact amount of your purchase, see the Estimated Use Tax Chart to estimate the amount to report.

 If you do not file a New Jersey Income Tax Return, or you would like to pay Use Tax soon after you take possession, you can remit Use Tax using Form ST-18.